Upminster Bridge tube station: History

 The new tracks built by the London, Midland and Scottish Railway allowed additional intermediate stations to be constructed on the local lines between 1932 and 1935.
 Increased local demand was caused by the expansion of the built-up area of suburban London during the interwar period.
-The station at Upminster Bridge was designed by William Henry Hamlyn, the chief architect of the LMS, and opened with platforms on the local electric lines on 17 December 1934.
+The infill station at Upminster Bridge was built to the designs of LMS architect William Henry Hamlyn, drawing inspiration from London Underground station architecture.
+It opened with platforms on the local electric lines on 17 December 1934.
 The station was operated by the London, Midland and Scottish Railway but was only served by District line trains.
-After nationalisation of the railways in 1948 management of the station passed to British Railways and in 1969 ownership transferred to the London Underground.
+After nationalisation of the railways in 1948 management of the station passed to British Railways.
+In 1969 ownership transferred to the London Underground.

+In 2006, the station became one of the first on the network to operate without a staffed ticket office.

 Design

-The station consists of a central island platform between the tracks that are elevated on a railway embankment.
-There are four tracks through the site although there are no platforms for the main lines.
-The full length of the platform is covered by a single canopy with a central waiting room.
+The station consists of a central island platform—numbered 1 for westbound and 2 for eastbound—between the tracks that are elevated on a railway embankment.
+There are four tracks through the site although there are no platforms for the London, Tilbury and Southend line.
+The full length of the platform is covered by a single canopy with a central waiting room and public toilet.

 The Art Deco red brick ticket office is located below platform level, to which it is connected by a subway and stairway.
 Although similar to the other single-storey station buildings on this part of the route, it is notable for its high atrium roof and polygonal shape.
 The floor is tiled with a reversed swastika pattern, a popular decorative design at the time the station was constructed.
 The station was listed locally as a building of local heritage interest by Havering London Borough Council.

 As part of the public–private partnership arrangement for maintenance of the London Underground, the station was refurbished by Metronet during 2005 and 2006.
 Works included provision of tactile strips and colour contrasted handrails for the visually impaired, installation of closed-circuit television cameras, passenger help points, new electronic departure information displays on the platforms, a new public address system and improved lighting.
 The station does not have step-free access from the platforms to the street.